vlstill/presentations/memics2015/pres.md

 ## Memory Models

-*   the order of reads and writes in code need not match the order of their execution
+*   the order of reads and writes in the code does not need to match the order of their execution
     *   compiler optimizations
-    *   optimizations on CPU, cache hierarchy
+    *   optimizations on the CPU, cache hierarchy

 . . .